What is scleroderma?

-- Pale and tingly fingers that may turn numb when exposed to cold or during emotional upset called Raynaud’s phenomenon
+- Pale and tingly fingers that may turn numb when exposed to cold or during emotional upset (Raynaud’s phenomenon)

-- Scarring of the esophagus, leading to heartburn and trouble swallowing
+- Scarring of the esophagus.
+This leads to heartburn and trouble swallowing.

-- Scarring of the lungs, leading to shortness of breath
+- Scarring of the lungs.
+This leads to shortness of breath.

 - Sores on fingertips and knuckles